chaberko-lbbe/clec-rnaseq/README.md

 - strain origin (LL for London Lab, GL for German Lab, LF for London Field, SF for Sweden Field)
 - biological replicate number from one to four (according to [DESeq2 Group condition](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#group-specific-condition-effects-individuals-nested-within-groups), we have to distinguish the individuals nested within a group).

+Values in the matrix should be un-normalized counts, as DESeq2 model internally corrects for library size.

 ### Formatting the data for R/DESeq

 As we briefly saw before, we first need to format the output data from STAR.